shanemcf/ReadMe-Generator/readme.md

 # ReadMe Generator

-  this will enable users to input answers and generate their ReadME
+  this will enable users to input answers and generate their ReadMe

   ## Table of Contents
       N/a to this application